Hsgalaxy-Kim/Hsgalaxy-Kim/README.md

 ## Education
   * Doctor of Philosophy in Electrical and Information Engineering (Sept.
 2025 ~ Present)
-  * Master of Science in Electrical and Information Engineering (Fab.
+  * Master of Science in Electrical and Information Engineering (Feb.
 2024 ~ Aug.
 2025)
   * Bachelor of Science in Electrical and Information Engineering (Mar.
-2020 ~ Fab.
+2020 ~ Feb.
 2024)
   * Bachelor of Science in ICT Artificial Intelligence Major (Dual Degree) (Mar.
 2021 ~ Fab.
 2024)

 ## Awards